MicroHealthLLC/Tueri/README.md

 ## Community, Contributing, Docs & Support

-LLM Guard is an open source solution.
+Tueri is an open source solution.
 We are committed to a transparent development process and highly appreciate any contributions.
 Whether you are helping us fix bugs, propose new features, improve our documentation or spread the word, we would love to have you as part of our community.